-The 53rd Seminar for Arabian Studies will be held at in the Lipsius Building of the University of Leiden in the Netherlands from Thursday 11th to Saturday 13th July 2019.
+The 53rd Seminar for Arabian Studies, organised by the International Association for the Study of Arabia (IASA), will be held at in the Lipsius Building of the University of Leiden in the Netherlands from Thursday 11th to Saturday 13th July 2019.

 The Seminar for Arabian Studies is the only international forum that meets annually for the presentation of the latest academic research in the humanities on the Arabian Peninsula from the earliest times to the present day or, in the case of political and social history, to the end of the Ottoman Empire (1922).
 The Proceedings of the Seminar for Arabian Studies are published the following year in time for the next Seminar.

-A special session on the Stone Tools of Prehistoric Arabia will be held at the Seminar for Arabian Studies on Friday 12th July.
-Focusing on patterns and changes in stone tool assemblages from Arabian prehistory, this special session will bring together lithic experts working on the Arabian Paleolithic to provide insights from deep-time evolution and experts working on Holocene lithic assemblages providing insights from high resolution records with more details available about paleoenvironmental and chronological contexts.
+A Special Session on the Stone Tools of Prehistoric Arabia will be held at the Seminar for Arabian Studies on Friday 12th July.
+Focusing on patterns and changes in stone tool assemblages from Arabian prehistory, this special session will bring together lithic experts working on the Arabian Palaeolithic to provide insights from deep-time evolution and experts working on Holocene lithic assemblages providing insights from high resolution records with more details available about palaeo-environmental and chronological contexts.
 In doing so, the session aims at compiling an overview of spatio-temporal patterns in lithic typo-technology in Arabia.
 From this foundation we hope to grasp and discuss the evolution of stone tools in Arabia, possible factors behind this process and their potential implications.

 I will be co-presenting a paper in this Special Session on Stone Tools of Prehistoric Arabia with Heiko Kallweit entitled: